School Career Counselors and Specialists

 Three articles from the Peabody Journal of Education

-A new issue of the Peabody Journal of Education examines the important role of career and technical education in helping young people transition from high school to lives as productive citizens in a rapidly changing labor market.
+A past issue of the Peabody Journal of Education examines the important role of career and technical education in helping young people transition from high school to lives as productive citizens in a rapidly changing labor market.
 These three articles address a range of topics that are critical to CTE, including curriculum, career readiness, work-based learning, teachers and career pathways.

 While the principles and action steps in this PDF, at first glance, may not appear to be groundbreaking innovations, it is the shared commitment to implementing this learner-centric, learner-driven vision that has the potential to be transformational.
 Making this vision a reality requires an unwavering, steadfast commitment from all sectors and stakeholders.